mgoberfield/GIFTs/validation/README.md

 process up considerably.
 It is normally deleted when the script finishes.
 (Default: do not keep)

 The catalog file can be used in "XML-aware" editors that can perform XML full validation.
-With this flag set, the OASIS Catalog file is kept in the top-level directory with the name, 'catalog-<v>.xml' where
-<v> is the IWXXM major.minor number.
+With this flag set, the OASIS Catalog file is kept in the top-level directory with the name, 'catalog-VERSION.xml' where VERSION is the IWXXM version string.

-If a catalog-<v>.xml is already present in the directory, the script will NOT overwrite it, but use it as is.
+If the VERSION catalog file is already present in the directory, the script will NOT overwrite it, but use it as is.